'Is there anything more attractive in life than making the impossible possible?' Vanda Scaravelli, Awakening the Spine

 I am living in London, practicing and offering yoga guidance influenced by the work of Vanda Scaravelli.

-Yoga to me offers a blueprint of how we can conduct ourselves in the outer world as well as our inner world, by sustaining our bodies and having a chance to observe ourselves anew.
-We can learn to be honest and curios; opening up possibility for right action and regenerative growth.
+Yoga to me offers a blueprint of how we can conduct ourselves in the outer world by being aware of our inner world.
+We can learn to be honest and curios; opening up possibility for right action and regenerative growth very time we practice.
 We give ourselves a chance to realise our physical relationship with nature.
 For me through a vigilant practice yoga opens the connections that allow us to do this.
 We create ‘an independently intelligent body’ in sync with our primary environment.